nickkeepfer/GitWorkshop/03-Branching-and-Merging/README.md

 ## Creating and Switching Branches

-You'll learn how to create new branches for features or fixes, switch between these branches, and integrate their changes into your main project through merging.
+In the exercise, you'll learn how to create new branches for features or fixes, switch between these branches, and integrate their changes into your main project through merging.

 ## Merging Changes